networknext/unity/examples/walkthroughs/upgraded_server_example.md

 IMPORTANT: Generally speaking it's bad form to include a private key in your codebase like this, it's done here only to make this example easy to use.
 In production environments, we strongly recommend passing in "" for your customer private key, and setting it via the environment variable: *NEXT_CUSTOMER_PRIVATE_KEY* which overrides the value specified in code.
 In Unity, you can set environment variables in the project settings (see [here](https://support.unity.com/hc/en-us/articles/360044824951-I-need-to-start-Unity-with-an-environment-variable-s-set-how-can-I-do-that-)), or use [`System.Environment.ExpandEnvironment`](https://docs.microsoft.com/en-us/dotnet/api/system.environment.expandenvironmentvariables?view=net-5.0).

-Next we initialize the SDK, this time passing in the configuration struct:
+Initialize the SDK, this time passing in the configuration struct:
 ```csharp
 // Initialize Network Next
 if (Next.NextInit(IntPtr.Zero, ref config) != Next.NEXT_OK)